 Step 1: Plan Ahead

 A rookie mistake is to go into ArtWalk blind – there is no need for that!
 The Marathon Center for the Performing Arts has created a great guide to the event, with a map and a list of all the participating locations.
+Editor’s Note: This map is from the Fall 2018 ArtWalk, an updated map with the May 2019 locations will be available soon.
 With this map you can plan your route so you know which locations you definitely want to visit.
 Don’t have a printer?
 Head over to the Visit Findlay Welcome Center, 123 E. Main Cross St., and pick up a printed guide.

 Step 2: Arrive Early